Skip to main content

 Infants

 For very young infants who are not yet mobile, the most important thing staff can do is to provide consistent care and nurturing.
 They must provide a predictable environment that meets the infant’s needs for comfort, safety, food, and rest.
 Remember that crying is a form of communication.
-Staff members must respond to the baby’s cues that she or he is hungry, tired, bored, or in need of a diaper change.
+Staff members must respond to the baby’s cues that they are hungry, tired, bored, or in need of a diaper change.
 Remind staff members to always think about each child’s behavior in context of the relationships they have with the child:

 • Is the infant new to the program or the room?
 If so, the infant may be experiencing separation anxiety from loved ones.
 Infants need a consistent, nurturing adult to help them feel secure.